Easy Colonoscopy Preparation or “Colon Prep”

 Rectal Pulsed Irrigation

 Rectal Pulsed Irrigation, also known as “colonics”, colon hydro therapy and colon irrigation.
 Colonics are often promoted by Natural Health Practitioners for colon detoxification.
 A 30-minute infusion of short pulses of warm tap water via the rectum through a rectal tube immediately before the colonoscopy, combined with magnesium citrate 10oz (any color but red) given the evening before the colonoscopy is a reasonable alternative to full-volume (4-liters) Polyethylene glycol 3350 solutions (PEG) in those individuals who cannot tolerate oral administration of PEG.
-The disadvantages to this colon preparation is that its prednisone time consuming, requires skilled nursing to administer, and as a result it is expensive to use.
+The disadvantages to this colon preparation is that its best generic levitra overnight time consuming, requires skilled nursing to administer, and as a result it is expensive to use.

 CAUTION: In patients with congestive heart failure or impaired kidney function, there is a danger of a fluid overload in this procedure which could result in a cardiac arrest.